paragmraw/ADAS-Blind-Spot-Detection/README.md

 # ADAS Blind Spot Detection Using YOLOv8

 The "ADAS Blind Spot Detection Using YOLOv8" project is a computer vision model that can identify safe and unsafe lane-changing conditions.
-The model uses the YOLOv8 algorithm from Ultralytics to detect objects and classify them into categories such as cars, trucks, and motorcycles.
+The model uses the YOLOv8 algorithm from Ultralytics to detect objects and classify them into safe and unsafe.

 Here are a few use cases for this project: